Brentwood School, Essex: 20th century

 Sixty Old Brentwoods were killed on active service during the First World War and 173 during the Second World War.
 Their names are listed in the school chapel, and commemorated by the Memorial Hall for the first war and the pavilion for the second.
 The school was a direct grant grammar school from the 1960s until the abolition of the scheme in 1977.

 Brentwood was originally a boys' school, but the Governors made the decision to allow a small number of girls to enter the sixth form in 1974.
 By the early 1980s there were 23 girls in the sixth form.
 Initially based in Newnum House, the girls' school opened in 1988, admitting girls from ages 11 to 18.

 21st century

 In 2007, Brentwood School celebrated its 450th anniversary with a commemorative service in St Paul's Cathedral.

-The school's Combined Cadet Force (CCF) celebrated its 150th anniversary on 8 October 2011 by holding a special afternoon of events featuring a Guard of Honour by Lt General Brown CBE.
+The school's Combined Cadet Force (CCF) celebrated its 150th anniversary on 8 October 2011 by holding a special afternoon of events featuring the inspection of a Guard of Honour by Lt General Brown CBE.
 The Royal British Legion Youth Band of Brentwood played at the start and end of the afternoon.

-In 2012, The Earl of Wessex visited the school to open the new sixth form centre, featuring a 400-seat auditorium, named The Wessex Auditorium in his honour.
+In 2012, the Earl of Wessex visited the school to open the new sixth form centre, featuring a 400-seat auditorium, named The Wessex Auditorium in his honour.

+Sexual abuse

+In 2024, former Director of Music at Brentwood School, David Pickthall (born 28 September 1958), was convicted of a variety of sexual offences against the pupils of Brentwood School, who were aged between 9 and 16 at the time of the abuse.
+The abuse was committed over a sustained period from 1979 to 2021.
+He was sentenced on 11 November 2024 at Chelmsford Crown Court to serve a jail sentence of 12 years.